top of page

 • Make into a cake!
 The infamous POKO CAKE (see below).

-CHOKO RECIPES for the low chemical diet
+CHOKO RECIPES for the low salicylate, amine and glutamate diet

 There are quite a few very cool choko recipes.
-Sue Dengate's Failsafe cookbook has a fantastic POKO CAKE which is a cake made from chokos and pears.
+The Sue Dengate's Failsafe cookbook has a fantastic POKO CAKE which is a cake made from chokos and pears.
 Well used by many on the low chemical or FAILSAFE diet.

 Check out these two ways of using your next (first?) choko...